vonglasow/atoum-documentation/source/en/launch_test.rst

 Mac OS X Notification Center
 ----------------------------

-Cette fonctionnalité nécessite la présence de l'exécutable ``terminal-notifier``.
+This feature uses the ``terminal-notifier`` utility.
 To check if it is available, use the following command:

 .. code-block:: shell

    $ which terminal-notifier

-Vous aurez alors le chemin de l'exécutable ou alors le message ``terminal-notifier not found`` s'il n'est pas installé.
+You will have the path to the executable or the message ``terminal-notifier not found`` if it is not installed.

 .. note::
-   Rendez-vous sur `la page Github du projet <https://github.com/alloy/terminal-notifier>`_ pour obtenir plus d'information sur l'installation de ``terminal-notifier``.
+   Visit `the project's Github page <https://github.com/alloy/terminal-notifier>`_ to get more information on ``terminal-notifier``.

 Then just add the following code to your configuration file: